Bourbon Caramel Pecan Pie

 There is a fine line between perfect pecan pie and one that is over-baked.
 Since it’s a custard, over-baked pecan pie can taste eggy and have a lumpy texture.

 To know when the pie is done, give it the jiggle test!
 Use an oven mitt to grip the edges of the pie plate and give it a gentle shake.
 It’s ready when the edges are set and the center has a small wobble (like Jell-O!)
 If the filling is flowing or liquid-y, keep baking.
-If it’s completely set, sadly it’s over-baked!

 Make-ahead & storage

 This pie is super easy to make ahead.
 It needs a few hours to chill, so I actually recommend making it the night before to give it time to set up.
 It’s also way easier to slice when it’s chilled!
+To store leftovers, just cover the top of the pie and let it sit on the counter for up to 2-3 days.
+You can also store it in the fridge for 2-3 days to make it a little easier to slice.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!